How is Hodgkin disease diagnosed?

 Fine needle aspiration (FNA) or core needle biopsy: In an FNA biopsy, the doctor uses a very thin, hollow needle attached to a syringe to withdraw (aspirate) a small amount of fluid and tiny bits of tissue from a lymph node or an organ in the body.
 For a core needle biopsy, the doctor uses a larger needle to remove a slightly larger piece of tissue.

 If the enlarged node is just under the skin, the doctor can aim the needle while feeling the node.
 If a tumor is deep inside the body, the doctor can guide the needle using a computed tomography (CT) scan or ultrasound (see discussion of imaging tests in “How is Hodgkin disease staged?”).

 A needle biopsy does not require an incision, but in many cases it might not remove enough of a sample to diagnose Hodgkin disease (or to determine which type it is).
 Most doctors do not use needle biopsies (especially FNA biopsies) to diagnose Hodgkin disease.
 But if the doctor suspects that your lymph node swelling is caused by an infection or by the spread of cancer from another organ (such as the breast, lungs, or thyroid), a needle biopsy might be the first type of biopsy done.
 An excisional biopsy may still be needed to diagnose Hodgkin disease, even after a needle biopsy has been done.

 If Hodgkin disease has already been diagnosed, needle biopsies are sometimes used to check areas in other parts of the body that might be Hodgkin disease spreading or coming back after treatment.

 Bone marrow aspiration and biopsy: These tests are not used to diagnose Hodgkin disease, but they may be done after the diagnosis is made to see if Hodgkin disease is in the bone marrow.
-They are described in more detail in the section “How is Hodgkin disease staged?”
+They are described in more detail in “How is Hodgkin disease staged?”

 Lab tests of biopsy samples